-Orlando Bloom, Katy Bloom Split: Actor Moves On With Brazilian Model?
+Orlando Bloom, Katy Perry Split: Actor Moves On With Brazilian Model?

 — KATY PERRY (@katyperry) March 2, 2017

-While Orlando Bloom is out hanging with somebody new, Katy Perry is said to be enjoying the attention she receives from her ex, John Mayer.
-According to sources for Hollywood Life, the “Paper Doll” singer is still not over Katy just yet and plans to
+While Orlando Bloom is out hanging with somebody new, Katy Perry is said to be enjoying the attention she received from her ex, John Mayer.
+According to sources for Hollywood Life, the “Paper Doll” singer is still not over Katy just yet.

 “John still has a huge thing for Katy.
 He’s very happy that she and Orlando are done,” the source allegedly said.

-Orlando Bloom and Katy Perry’s romance first made the headlines in January 2016 when they were spotted together at the Golden Globe after parties.
-Both have been on several occasions and clearly, they have been inseparable since.
+Orlando Bloom and Katy Perry’s romance first made headlines in January, 2016, when they were spotted together at the Golden Globe after-parties.

 On Jan.
-27, only a day after the Vanity Fair Oscars after-party, Bloom and Perry’s reps have confirmed their split.
+27, only a day after the Vanity Fair Oscars after-party, Bloom and Perry’s reps confirmed their split.

 “Before rumors or falsifications get out of hand we can confirm that Orlando and Katy are taking respectful, loving space at this time.”